canro91/canro91.github.io/_posts/2022-10-03-HandsOnDDDTakeaways.md

 We should write queries using the Ubiquitous Language too.
 For example, let's write `GetAdsPendingReview()` instead of `GetAds(ad => ad.State == State.PendingReview)`.
 And we can access the storage directly on our query handlers.
 That's fine.

-For example, this is a query to return active classified ads,
+For example, this is a query to return active classified ads.
+We can put it inside the API layer directly,

 ```csharp
 public static class Queries